 There is sometimes also the question around the cost of training employees to move to a different business area if they could turn out to be a flight risk.
 This again for many can seem like a risk at first but training in its own right is no longer just an activity to upskill your workforce but fundamental to building your employer brand and attracting new talent into your organization.
 The top leaders understand this and, subsequently, training and internal career development are no longer just nice to have, but essential to stay competitive in an employee-driven market.

-Of course, even with a successful program in place, not every employee that applies for a new opportunity will be the right fit and there is a common concern that this rejection might end up demotivating them.
+Of course, even with a successful career mobility program in place, not every employee that applies for a new opportunity will be the right fit and there is a valid concern that this rejection might end up demotivating them.

-However, the manner in which employees respond to a missed opportunity depends on the leadership and credibility of the IM program.
+However, the manner in which employees respond to a missed opportunity depends on the leadership and credibility of the talent mobility program.
 If organizations have detailed career development programs in place that are supported by a broader strategy, employees are going to believe in the process.

-To add to this, making sure that employees have as much information as possible about the IM process and available positions, skill gaps analysis, career pathing options and recommended opportunities, the more they will feel engaged with the company and the more they will be able to grow.
+To add to this, making sure that employees have as much information as possible about the mobility process, available positions and recommended opportunities, the more they will feel engaged with the organization and more empowered to grow.

-Conclusion: What Does the Future Hold for Internal Mobility?
+Conclusion: What Does the Future Hold for Talent Mobility?

 The future of work will fuel the focus on enduring skills.
-Abilities such as problem solving, reasoning, negotiation and the ability to learn new skills will be required for all roles and will be seen as central to company cultures who understand that internal mobility is crucial to their ability to stay competitive.
+Abilities such as problem-solving, reasoning, negotiation and the ability to learn new skills will be required for all roles and will be seen as central to company cultures that understand that talent mobility is crucial to their ability to stay competitive.

 Resistance to change often becomes the biggest barrier to implementing an internal mobility strategy.
-So when implementing an IM strategy, you shouldn’t expect to run before you can walk.
-Create the vision, implement it and watch it slowly build momentum.
+So when implementing a talent mobility program, you shouldn’t expect to run before you can walk.
+Develop a vision, implement it and watch it slowly build momentum.